Avoid Fair Work record keeping penalties

-Read and print our handy guide to employer record keeping.
-Learn more about what Fair Work and the Australian Tax Office stipulate as the required records that all employers need to create and maintain regarding each employee.
+Read and print our handy guide to learn how you can reduce your risk.
+Find out what FWO and the Australian Tax Office stipulate as the required records that all employers need to create and maintain regarding each employee.

 *Trolley-collection operator penalised for false records, 23 May 2017, FWO Media Release

 +Fair Work Ombudsman puts business on notice over underpayments, 9 Mar 2017, Australian Financial Review